bulldozer2003/CsvImport/README.md

     - `updateMode`

         The mode of update can be:
-            - "Add" (add values to fields),
+            - "Update": remove values of all imported fields before inserting new ones;
-            - "Replace" (remove values of the field before inserting new ones),
+            - "Add": add values to fields;
-            - "Replace all" (remove values of all imported fields before inserting new ones).
+            - "Replace": same as update, except that each field is updated only if its new value is not empty.
-        This column is optional: by default, values are added.
+        This column is optional: by default, values are updated.

     - `updateIdentifier`